volkanagun/ILPEngine/README.md

 There is  not installation setup for the source code, it can be important through maven supported IDE.
 Maven files contains required Scala dependencies.
 Scala 3.0 and Java-11 is required to run the project.

-1. [Data structures and functionality](https://github.com/volkanagun/ILPEngine/blob/master/docs/Data%20structures.md) : It contains the main classes required for query optimization, indexing, unification and answer set programming, predicate structures, and predicate invention.
-This is a general overview that contains code sniplets without going further details.
+1. [Data structures and functionality](https://github.com/volkanagun/ILPEngine/blob/master/docs/Data%20structures.md) : This is a general overview that contains code snippets without going further details.
+The main classes required for query processing and optimization, indexing, unification and answer set programming, predicate structures, and predicate invention.
-2. [Unification and predicates](https://github.com/volkanagun/ILPEngine/blob/master/docs/Unification.md)  : It contains unification examples and a guide for defining new predicates.
+2. [Unification and predicates](https://github.com/volkanagun/ILPEngine/blob/master/docs/Unification.md)  : Unification examples and a guide for defining new predicates.
+3. [Query Optimization](https://github.com/volkanagun/ILPEngine/blob/master/docs/Query%20Optimization.md) : The documentation contains query optimization examples with a general overview of different optimization algorithms.
-3. [Predicate Invention](https://github.com/volkanagun/ILPEngine/blob/master/docs/Predicate%20Invention.md): It contains detailed examples including how to tune the parameters for predicate invention.
+4. [Predicate Invention](https://github.com/volkanagun/ILPEngine/blob/master/docs/Predicate%20Invention.md): It contains detailed examples including how to tune the parameters for predicate invention.

 # Support

 Please refer the articles mentioning the SiLP in Google Scholar for supporting this project.
 Also you can give a link for the Github project named ILPEngine.